CycloneDX/sbom-utility/docs/custom-examples.md

 <!-- #### Example:

-Using the custom configuration file `TBD` for this validation check is as follows:
+Using the custom configuration file `TBD` for this validation check whose contents is as follows:

 ```json